 The first of our basic gardening tips is one of the most important: location.
 Home gardeners should put themselves in the best possible position for a successful harvest right from the start.

 Big picture?
 You need to know your local microclimate, or growing zone, and your frost dates.
 And then you need to zoom in on the parts of your property that will best support a home garden.

 The seed packets and the seedlings you purchase will often have different planting and tending instructions for different climates.
 The amount and intensity of sunlight you receive vary by latitude (how far north or south of the equator you live).
 The amount of rainfall you typically receive is a factor in your microclimate as well.
 But perhaps the most critical factors in your growing zone are your first and last frost dates.

 The first and last frost dates in your region will determine your growing season.
 Seed packets will tell you if the seeds within can be sown in place before or after the first frost or should be started indoors and planted out.
 They will also show you dates to maturity.

-If your seed packet says 60 days to maturity, you need to start that seed 60 days before the first frost or your crops will die before they can be harvested.
-Typically, days to maturity id from time of transplant.
+If your seed packet says 60 days to maturity, you need to start that seed 60 days before the last frost or your crops will die before they can be harvested.
+Typically, days to maturity is from time of transplant.
 If you live in a warmer growing zone with a longer growing season you have a lot more flexibility.
 If you are located in a microclimate with a shorter growing season, you need to choose your seeds wisely (many common crops have early or quick-growing varieties) or use strategies like starting seeds indoors in late winter or early spring or installing cold frames or row covers around your crops.